peterGdot/Pyther.Ioc/readme.md

 - can bind with optional arguments
 - detect cyclic dependencies during the object creation phase
 - support for multiple, independent containers
+- no external dependencies
 - easy to use

 ## Requirements
-- php 8.3 or higher
+- php 8.2 or higher

 ## Usage